-To estimate the duration over which a muscle was shortening near V{opt} , we determined when the muscle strain rate was within the bounds of $V{opt} \pm 30\%$ of V{opt} .
-The percentage of the jump cycle that the respective muscle was operating within the identified range, was obtained for each trial, and averaged over all trials.
-The value of V{opt} , 3.0 muscle lengths per second, or a strain rate of 0.3, was taken from our previous study where force-velocity curves were obtained from kangaroo rat LG muscles (Javidi et al., 2020).
-This study showed the power-velocity curve for the LG has a broad peak, and within the interval of $\pm 30\%$ of V{opt} , power was greater than 94% of the maximum power value.
+To estimate the duration over which a muscle was shortening near $V{opt}$ , we determined when the muscle strain rate was within the bounds of $V{opt}\pm 30\%$ of $V{opt}$ .
+The percentage of the jump cycle that the respective muscle was operating within the identified range was obtained for each trial, and averaged over all trials.
+The value of $V{opt}$ , 3.0 muscle lengths per second, or a strain rate of 0.3, was taken from our previous study, where force-velocity curves were obtained from kangaroo rat LG muscles (Javidi et al., 2020).
+This study showed the power-velocity curve for the LG has a broad peak, and within the interval of $\pm 30\%$ of $V{opt}$ , power was greater than 94% of the maximum power value.
 Force-velocity data were not available for the VL.
-We assume that the VL, like the LG, are composed of primarily fast twitch muscle fibers (Ross and Meyers, 2021), like other small rodents such as rats (Eng et al., 2008).
+We assume that the kangaroo rat VL, like the LG, is composed of primarily fast twitch muscle fibers (Ross and Meyers, 2021), like in other small rodents such as rats (Eng et al., 2008).

 MTU length changes were based on joint kinematics and estimates of moment arms measured post-mortem.
 Initial MTU length was calculated from the individual animals' tibia length and position of ankle and knee joints.
-Previous studies indicated that changes in moment arms with changing joint angles were relatively small over the range of joint angles in this study, so they were not considered here (Rankin et al., 2018).
+Previous experiments indicated that changes in moment arms with changing joint angles were relatively small over the range of joint angles in this study, so they were not considered here (Rankin et al., 2018).

-Statistical Analysis
+Statistical analysis